tailrin/bug-trapper-client/APP_README.md

 ## Bug Trapper API info

-### All endpoint except for '/api/users' and '/api/auth/login/' are protected endpoints and thus must have an 'Authorization' header
+### All endpoints except for '/api/users' and '/api/auth/login/' are protected endpoints and thus must have an 'Authorization' header

 #### Create New User Endpoint